srinidhi14vaddy/Heartbeat-Anomaly-Detection-from-ECG-Signals-in-R/README.md

 impulse value at each consecutive second.
 3. The diagnostic response vector Y_train is a categorical vector depicting 0 for normal heartbeat and 1 for abnormal heartbeat.

+## Statistical Analysis:
+### 1. Data Exploration : Loading and describing the data
+● The dataset X_train has 12552 observations and 187 variables.
+The vector y_train has 12552 rows of categorical values of 0 and 1 for normal and abnormal heartbeats.
+This forms our training data to train the different models on.
+● The dataset X_test has 2000 observations and 187 variables but there is no y_test.
+This is unlabelled data and the model’s accuracy can be checked on this unseen dataset.
+● table(y_train) function is used to check the number of observations in each class.

+  ○ There are 3046 observations in 0/normal class
+  ○ There are 9506 observations in 1/abnormal class
+● colSums(is.na(X_train)) function is used to check for any missing values in any of the variables.
+There were no missing values in any of the columns.

+### 2. Data Visualization:
+Plotting the distribution of the observations in the two classes - normal and abnormal using Barplot.
+There are 3 times more observations in the abnormal class than normal class.

+Plotting the heartbeat with time for each of the classes by using the Unlist function.

+The normal heartbeat has less variability than the abnormal heartbeat and the curve is smoother.
+The abnormal heartbeat also has higher peaks, which means it goes beyond the normal range in P wave, PR interval and QRS duration.

+### 3. Data Processing and Transformation
+Since the data in all the variables are in the same scale, normalization isn’t required.
+The testing dataset provided is unlabelled.
+Therefore, to check the accuracy of the trained models, it is important to split the given training dataset into train and test sets of fixed size.
+Setting 11000 rows in the training dataset and the rest in the test dataset to check for model performance.